 This post shows students and new users how to enable Windows 11 built-in administrator accounts from the command line.

-All Windows 11 computers come with a hidden built-in administrator account, which is disabled by default.
+All Windows 11 computers have a hidden built-in administrator account, which is disabled by default.
 When setting up a new computer, you’re asked to create a user account.
 The first account you create will be added to the administrator’s group and given administrator privileges.

 Enabling the built-in administrator account in Windows 11 can be useful when you need full control over the system and its resources.
 This account has privileges that allow you to perform tasks that a regular user account cannot perform, such as installing software and making system-wide changes.